OsitaNduka/Group-Work/WasteNotPressRelease.md

 ---

 ### **About WasteNot**
 **WasteNot** is a mobile app dedicated to reducing food waste 🌾 and hunger 🍽️ by connecting stores with surplus perishable items 🛒 to people in need.
-Founded in [Year], WasteNot’s mission is to ensure that good food never goes to waste ❌🥦 and always finds its way to someone who can benefit from it.
+Founded in 2024, WasteNot’s mission is to ensure that good food never goes to waste ❌🥦 and always finds its way to someone who can benefit from it.

 ---

 ### **Media Contact** 📞
 **WesteNot Team**
-📧 [Your Email Address]
+📧 team@wastenot.com
-📱 [Your Phone Number]
+📱 + 44 11 22 33 44
-🌐 [WasteNot Website URL]
+🌐 WasteNot.com